 Our recycled cotton is made from cotton scraps gathered from factory floors.

-It takes about 173 gallons of water to produce one pound of conventional cotton.
-Add that to the carbon footprint of preparing the soil, cultivating the plants, and harvesting the crops and then scale that up to encompass all the cotton grown in the world—you get a significant environmental cost.
-By using recycled cotton, we extend the lifespan of a fiber that has already been created, uses less environmental resources and still gives you that soft, comfortable feel.
+To produce one pound of conventional cotton takes about 173 gallons of water.
+Add that to the carbon footprint of preparing the soil, cultivating the plants and harvesting the crops; then scale-up that number to encompass all the cotton grown in the world—and you get a significant environmental cost.
+By using recycled cotton, we extend the life span of a fiber that has already been created, uses fewer environmental resources and still has that soft, comfortable feel.

 We’re making progress

 Our supply chain partners collect pre-consumer scraps from our sewing factories and use only the cotton that meets our quality standards.
 Then, the fibers are mechanically shredded, so they can be re-spun into new yarn.
 Most of our recycled cotton is blended with recycled polyester.
 This process extends the length of the fibers to make the perfect yarn for sweatshirts and T-shirts.

 For the fall 2020 season, 25% of our cotton fabrics are made with recycled cotton.
 Using recycled cotton reduces CO2 emissions by 70% compared to using conventional cotton.

 Patagonia is focusing on four types of cotton: organic cotton, recycled cotton, cotton in conversion (cotton coming from farmers who are transitioning their crops from conventional to organic cotton) and Regenerative Organic Certification (ROC) Pilot Cotton.

 Our goal is to incorporate recycled cotton into our natural raw materials whenever possible.
 We are constantly working with new supply-chain partners and vetting new technologies that would allow us to use more recycled cotton.